 All second year undergraduate students live together in the South Residential Village (SRV).
 The SRV is located within walking distance of historic Little Italy, Coventry Road, and the Cedar-Fairmont areas of Cleveland.
 The village is split into Murray Hill (“Bottom of the Hill”) and Carlton Road (“Top of the Hill.”)
 Murray Hill houses both second-year and upper-class students, while Carlton Road is exclusively for second-year students.
 Both areas provide ample opportunities to enjoy our green space on campus and close proximately to the CWRU quad and Veale athletic facility.
 Because the residence halls are surrounded by trees and wildlife, the South Residential Village is also a quiet place to live and study.

 The Village at 115

-In 2005, Case introduced a new living-learning environment for upper-class students.
+In 2005, CWRU introduced a new living-learning environment for upper-class students.
 The Village at 115 incorporates seven residential "houses" with accommodations for approximately 740 upper-class students.

-To learn more about undergraduate living at Case, please visit the links below.
+To learn more about undergraduate living at CWRU, please visit the links below.

 Residence Hall Tour

 Guide to Roommate Success